thradams/cake/backslhash-newline.md

 ## Proposal

-Create backlash-newline-token that works as space (blanks) in preprocessor but not in compiler phases.
+Create backlash-newline-token that works as space inside preprocessor directives.

 ## Breaking changes

 This sample would not compile anymore because the compiler would see the backlash-newline-token